AdaCore/gnatstudio/docs/users_guide/extending.rst

   with :command:`-P` or an empty string if there is no project file selected and the current source file does not belong to any project.
 This is intended mostly for use with the GNAT command line tools.
-GPS quotes the project name if it contains spaces.
+GNAT Studio quotes the project name if it contains spaces.
 Python equivalent::

     if GPS.current_context().project():